 I avoid products with potential long-term health risks.
 Long-term risks can include organ damage, cancer, or endocrine disruption.

 Endocrine-disrupting chemicals (EDC) are on my no list.
-Products that contain EDC include the following.
+Products that contain EDCs include some brands among the following.

 - Antibacterial products containing triclosan or triclocarban.